Manu-sh/cuda-mandelbrot/README.md

 | GTX 10xx (Pascal)  | 61, 62            |
 | GTX 900 (Maxwell)  | 50, 52            |

-otherwise you can use `nvcc -ls-arch` to get a detailed list of
+otherwise you can use `nvcc -ls-arch` to get a detailed list

 ```bash